Last Updated on October 3, 2023 by Cindy Bekesi

 She also emphasizes the importance of a caring adult who can at a critical time to help foster resiliency in a child impacted by adversity.
 As Dr Burke Harris states, “One of the key ingredients for keeping the body’s stress response out of the toxic stress zone is the presence of a healthy buffering caregiver.”

 ACEs have a huge impact on society and on individuals.
 Awareness and education of ACEs is critical.
-Through greater awareness better support systems can be built in the medical, educational, and social fields, ensuring that children facing adversity can cope more successfully.
+If we have greater awareness, better support systems can be built in the medical, educational, and social fields.
+This will ensure that children facing adversity can cope more successfully.

 Through awareness, an adult can understand how to help a child facing adversity, or an adult still grappling with adverse childhood experiences can find the help and knowledge they need to rebuild their own path.